technologies-of-history/course/digitaltools1.md

 6. Note the formatting of this file.
 The heading at the top is very important, and every post you write to submit a Digital Tools Assignment must contain these items:
 - `layout: post` tells the Jekyll developer to use the layout to style the Markdown that follows.
 Other **.md files** that you see in the **spring-2026** repository, but not in the **_posts** folder, are set to `layout: page`, which tells the developer to use a different style for the Markdown that follows.
 - `author: Melissa Reynolds` tells the Jekyll site builder to publish this name as author in the subheader of the post.
 It also tells the Jekyll site builder that this post should be linked under the author Melissa Reynolds in the **Contributors** page.
-- `title: Your title here` is pretty self explanatory.
-This is the heading that will appear at the top of your post.
+- `title: Welcome to Our Course` is pretty self explanatory.
+This is the title of your post that will appear at very top, styled as `<h1>`.
 You should type whatever title you'd like for your post after the colon.
 - `excerpt_separator: <!--more-->`: This tells the Jekyll builder how much of the post to preview on the blog feed.
-When you draft your post, include this snippet of code `<!--more-->` just beneath the first or second paragraph of text in the post, and Jekyll will know to publish only the text above that code and to include a **READ MORE** link at that point on the blog's homepage.
+When you draft your post, include this snippet of code `<!--more-->` just beneath the first or second paragraph of text in the post, and Jekyll will know to publish only the text above that code and to include a **READ MORE** link at that point on the blog's homepage, which will link readers to your full post.

-### Step 3: Composing your assignment in Markdown
+### Step 3: Creating a Markdown file

 (Note: the following instructions are for those of you brand new to GitHub, who don't use a text editor.
-This is the *most basic* way to add a file to your repository, but if you already know how to create a branch, push changes and commit, and initiate a pull request via those other platforms, go right ahead.)
+These are the *most basic* ways to add a file to your repository, but if you already know how to create a branch in your text editor, commit and push changes, and initiate a pull request via those other platforms, go right ahead.)

 __If you're working directly in GitHub:__
 1. Navigate into the **spring-2026** repository in our GitHub organization.